jisang1213/Gimbal_Plugin/README.md

 The left camera transformation is published to 'transforms/d435i_front_L' The right camera transformation is published to 'transforms/d435i_front_R'

-**NOTE: The camera frame should be rotated by 90degrees to align with depth frame.
+**NOTE: The camera frame should be rotated by 90 degrees to align with depth frame.

 The portname should be fixed to '/dev/gimbal'.
 Edit the udev rules as follows:
 ```bash
 sudo nano /etc/udev/rules.d/99-usb-serial.rules
 ```

-Add the following line:
-SUBSYSTEM=="tty", ATTRS{idVendor}=="0483", ATTRS{idProduct}=="5740", ATTRS{serial}=="367C344F3132", SYMLINK+="gimbal", MODE="0777"
+Add the following line with appropriate idVendor and idProduct SUBSYSTEM=="tty", ATTRS{idVendor}=="0483", ATTRS{idProduct}=="5740", ATTRS{serial}=="367C344F3132", SYMLINK+="gimbal", MODE="0777"

 Then reload rules